HairyPotato69/academic-public/content/Notes/Data Structure and Algorithm/Algorithm Analysis/Asymptotic Notation.md

 description:
 ---
 # Algorithm Analysis
 How do we measure the time complexity for multiple algorithms objectively?
-When we run the same algorithm on different machines, the time taken would differ due to the variance in specifications.
+When we run the same algorithm on different machines, the time taken would differ due to the variance in specifications.<br>
 But, let's start with *why*?

 **Reasons**